cbracco/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
-There are many like it, but these few are mine.
+There are many like them, but these are mine.

 ## Credits